Finger-Licking-Good: Stir-Fried Sweet Soy Chicken

 Always stir-fry on medium-high heat and remember to constantly turn your ingredients with a spatula to ensure crisp, even cooking—here’s where the depth of the wok comes in handy.
 Cook the meat and vegetables separately so you have greater control over doneness.
 Your chicken will be cooked through and juicy but won’t toughen up in the time it takes the vegetables to cook and the sauce to come together.
 For stir-fries, you want to stop cooking while your vegetables are still crunchy.
 Sadly, it only takes a few errant turns to land in soggy territory, so taste as you go and you can’t go wrong.

 Are you fan of stir frying?
-Let us know your tips or share your favorite weeknight dishes in the comments!
+Let us know your tips in the comments below or share your favorite weeknight dish by uploading it to our app.

 Published on June 18, 2018